 It’s a good idea to use EXPLAIN on more complex queries, especially ones that may be run often.
 You may be able to identify bottlenecks that you are attributing to “those darn old school SQL databases” when it’s really your schema or SQL composition that needs work.

-Constrained By Storage
+Constrained by Storage

 When this book hits the shelves in 2014, consumers will have access to 5TB hard drives.
 With that type of capacity being a general user commodity it’s difficult to contemplate how a database could be constrained by storage given that enterprise-class disks have even more options through larger and faster disks and disk arrays.
 Open source SQL databases such as MySQL or MariaDB can have individual tables as large as 256TB, which will fit comfortably on, say, a BTRFS (https://btrfs.wiki.kernel.org/index.php/Main_Page) filesystem capable of holding 16EiB of data.
 What, then, are these storage “constraints”?

-Speed.
-If your analytics needs are modest, it’s tempting to stick with consumer-grade equipment for both cost and ease of deployment.
-However, that 5400RPM USB 2.0 disk may get quite long-in-the-tooth for even modestly sized projects given the way consumer drives are designed (since they aren’t expecting to serve database workloads).
-You could use consumer disks in a consumer storage array, but you’re only temporarily masking the problem.
-If your analytics workflow performance starts to degrade, consider investing in faster disks with increased cache.
+Speed: If your analytics needs are modest, it’s tempting to stick with consumer-grade equipment for both cost and ease of deployment.
+However, that 5400RPM USB 2.0 disk may be the bottleneck for even modestly sized projects, given the way consumer drives are designed (since they aren’t designed to serve database workloads).
+You could use consumer disks in a consumer storage array, but this would only temporarily mask the problem.
+If your analytics workflow performance declines significantly when you increase the size of data sets, consider investing in faster disks with increased cache.
 Plus, if the impacts are severe enough, it may be time to switch to true commodity server hardware with faster enterprise-class storage—or even solid-state disks (SSD)—and a proper industrial-class storage array.

-Caching.
-Databases use both disk and RAM in concert when performing most of their operations.
-Delving into RAM and cache discussions can stir up as much debate in the DBA community as sparking a similar conversation about desktop signature anti-virus in the defender community.
+Caching: Databases use both disk and RAM in concert when performing most of their operations.
+Delving into RAM and cache discussions can stir up as much debate in the DBA community as sparking a similar conversation about desktop signature antivirus in the defender community.
 Increasing the amount of RAM will help your database perform faster, especially when you need to issue the same query more than once (think a nested SELECT query used in multiple, but diverse main SELECT statements).
 RAM and disk caching will also help when inserting data into a database since write-caching can be employed to mask I/O bottlenecks.

-Capability.
-Just because you can store alottabytes in a table doesn’t mean you should.
-For example, storing three years of enterprise firewall log data in a single RDBMS table is possible, but it’s truly a bad idea.
+Capability: Just because you can store a huge quantity of data in a single table doesn’t mean you should.
+For example, storing 3 years of enterprise firewall log data in a single RDBMS table is possible, but it’s truly a bad idea because of all the performance problems this causes.
 By optimizing the underlying storage configuration and using table partitioning techniques available in most modern RDBMS systems, you can turn what may have been a marathon of a query into a sprint and probably still keep everything on one system.

 Constrained by RAM